 Contents of this article:

 Here are some key points about hyperlipidemia.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Hyperlipidemia is also called high cholesterol, hypercholesterolemia, or hypertriglyceridemia.
+- It is also called high cholesterol or hypercholesterolemia,.

-- Regular physical activity can raise the good cholesterol (HDL) and lower the bad (LDL).
+- Regular physical activity can raise levels of HDL and lower LDL.

 What is hyperlipidemia?